Welcome to Ho Chi Minh City

-Referring to the types of shopping in Ho Chi Minh City, the traditional market is the preferred type, you can buy everything there, and in particular, every market in Saigon has its own unique character such as Ben Thanh Market has the identity of a genuine Saigon, Binh Tay Market has the identity of the Chinese community.
-There are also some markets that sell only one type of product such as Hoa Ho Thi Ky market, Nhat Tao market selling old electronic components.
+Referring to the types of shopping in Ho Chi Minh City, the traditional market is the preferred type, you can buy everything there.
+In particular, every market in Saigon has its own unique character such as Ben Thanh Market has the identity of a genuine Saigon, Binh Tay Market has the identity of the Chinese community.
+There are also some markets that sell only one type of product such as Ho Thi Ky Flower Market, Nhat Tao market selling old electronic components.

 Convenience store is one of the advantages of Ho Chi Minh City compared to other localities.
 In this city, you will find convenience stores wherever you go.
-These include big convenience stores such as Seven Eleven, Vinmart +, Circle K and Family Mart
+These include big brands such as Seven Eleven, Vinmart +, Circle K, and Family Mart.

-Shopping malls are popular shopping options in Saigon.
+Shopping malls are an option.
 These include popular names such as Vincom, Diamond Plaza and Lotte Mart.